Get Started

 Assemble the headset

-Assemble the structural components, mount the supports, and secure the fasteners.
+Assemble all the components and secure the fasteners.

 Short assembly demonstration.